LauraKarstens/DemoAppiumFramework/README.md

 ## Branching

+Every branch has a specific README file that I recommend looking at

 ### 'Empty Frameworks' with a placeholder test:
 #### androidFramework
 For testing on Android Apps, Hybrid Android Apps and Android Mobile Browsers (Chrome, Samsung Internet Browser) <br>